Poland Withholding Tax on Service Invoices: AP Compliance Guide

 2. Gross payment amount and currency

-WHT is calculated on the full pre-tax invoice amount.
-If the invoice is denominated in a foreign currency, convert it to PLN using the NBP mid-rate from the business day preceding the payment date, not the invoice date.
-This PLN equivalent becomes the WHT base and feeds into your cumulative threshold tracking.
+Calculate WHT on the full pre-tax invoice amount.
+For foreign currency, use the NBP mid-rate from the business day preceding the payment date, not the invoice date.

 3. Supplier entity name and legal form